Michiko Nishiwaki: Feature films

 Her acting career began in the 1985 Hong Kong martial arts/comedy film My Lucky Stars, in which she played a Japanese fighter.
 Her performance caught the attention of Jackie Chan and Sammo Hung.
 She also appeared in films such as The Line of Duty III in 1988, City Cops, Princess Madam, and God of Gamblers in 1989.
 She was quickly typecast, playing villains and femme fatales in most of her Hong Kong films.
 At times she did not use a word of dialogue, since she could not speak Cantonese well at the time.
 After returning to Japan, she went to Thailand to star in Whore and the Policewoman in 1993.
 She appeared in the 1999 film Man on the Moon, starring Jim Carrey, and did stunts for Hollywood films such as Red Corner, Blade, Charlie's Angels, and Rush Hour 2.
 She made a cameo appearance in the 2022 movie Everything Everywhere All At Once.

-Nishiwaki married in 1996 and subsequently moved to Moorpark, California, where she was living with her husband and son as of the middle of October 2013.
+Nishiwaki married in 1996 and subsequently moved to Moorpark, California, where she was living with her husband and son.
+They separated in 2021 and eventually divorced.